Chachigo/chachigo.github.io/all_collections/_posts/2024-07-13-Steam-Familly-New-Game-Bot.md

   ```

 ## ✨ Perfecting the Script
 To make troubleshooting easier, I added logs using a logger.
 It was my first time using it, and it's straightforward.
+I also added the feature of being warned by a private message when the bot tries to retrieve games when the token has expired.
+Since in the request URL the **_include_free=false_** was not doing a great job to remove the free games, I found out that in the answer there was the field **_exclude_reason_** that equals 3 when the game is free, so I didn't add those games to the list.

 ## 🔧 Setting Up
 Since my NAS is a Synology, I needed to install Python and pip on it, which was a bit more challenging than expected but doable.
 Then, I installed all the required libraries.
 The final step was to create a scheduled task to start the Discord bot on startup.

 On my PC side, I also set up a scheduled task to run the script to obtain the token on startup, and voila!